AbbVie-ComputationalGenomics/genetic-evidence-approval/README.md

 Data file with one row per MSH-ensembl_id pair derived from Informa Pharmaprojects (Accessed Jan 25, 2018).
 * lApprovedUS.EU = is there a US/EU approved drug with this target approved for this indication?
 * Phase.Latest = Inferred latest historical development phase from Pharmaprojects (see methods and supplement for construction).
-* First Added = earliest added date for any drug with this target and indication.
+* First Added = earliest Pharmaprojects New Product date for any drug with this target and indication.
 * Inactive = Is any drug with this target and indication assigned an inactive status in Pharmaprojects, such as No Development Reported?
 * symbol = HUGO/HGNC symbol corresponding to the target ensembl id.
 Note: as in Nelson et al. 2015, xMHC targets have been excluded.